 Do not assume that each record of a given case indicates the formal alteration of a separate precedent.
 A given citation may have several docket numbers, each of which is governed by a single opinion in which only one precedent was altered.
-Conversely, an opinion in a citation with a single docket number may formally alter a whole series of Supreme Court precedents.
-To determine the number of formally altered precedents, carefully read the prevailing opinion in each citation that has an entry in this variable.
+Conversely, an opinion in a citation with a single docket number may alter a whole series of Supreme Court precedents.
+To determine the number of altered precedents, carefully read the prevailing opinion in each citation that has an entry in this variable.

-- End of Content for Variable 48.
+- End of Content for Variable 49.
 Formal Alteration of Precedent -

-49 Vote Not Clearly Specified
+50 Vote Not Clearly Specified

 Variable Name Spaeth Name Normalizations

 voteUnclear VOTEQ varVoteUnclear (2)

-voteUnclear VOTEQ varvoteUnclear (2)
+-